By Amy Grotta, OSU Forestry & Natural Resources Extension – Columbia, Washington & Yamhill Counties

 Meanwhile, as a small woodland owner, you may find that your land management goals allow some room for these early seral habitats.
 So while we pay attention to what the science tells us, there are also examples and lessons to be learned from other woodland owners who have successfully (or unsuccessfully) tried to encourage early seral communities in their regeneration areas.
 This summer our Master Woodland Manager class visited a clearcut where, thanks to some careful management, the trees are free-to-grow and deciduous plants are thriving.
 (See photo at top of post.)
 Herbicides were used to control bigleaf maple clumps and to free up growing space around the trees, but shrubs such as elderberry and hazel were left to grow in spaces between the trees.

 Are you a bird enthusiast?
 Then you might take a page from the Hayes family, who has been monitoring birds in different types of forests on their land, from mature, closed-canopy timber to “variable retention” areas where forest openings (i.e. early seral communities) were created through a partial harvest.
-Watch the video to see what they’ve found.
+Watch a video to see what they’ve found.
 Read a recent case study to learn more about the variable retention harvest featured in the video.

 “Early seral” may not yet be the topic of your next dinner party.
 But in the conversation of forestry, it appears that this is one that’s here to stay for a while.